Robots that learn to evaluate models of collective behavior: Acknowledgments

 \section{Acknowledgments}

 We thank Gregor Gebhardt and Julian Stastny for contributions during the early stages of the project, and Janosch Brandhorst for helpful discussions, proofreading, and feedback on the manuscript.
+The authors would like to thank the HPC Service of FUB-IT, Freie Universität Berlin, for computing time \cite{bennettCurtaGeneralpurposeHighPerformance2020}.

-We acknowledge financial support from the German Research Foundation (BI 1828/2-1, LA 3534/1-1) and Germany's Excellence Strategy (EXC 2002/1 'Science of Intelligence', Project Number 390523135).
+\paragraph*{Funding:} We acknowledge financial support from the German Research Foundation (BI 1828/2-1, LA 3534/1-1) and Germany's Excellence Strategy (EXC 2002/1 'Science of Intelligence', Project Number 390523135).
 Furthermore, Mathis Hocke and Andreas Gerken were supported by the Elsa-Neumann Scholarship of the State of Berlin.
-The authors would like to thank the HPC Service of FUB-IT, Freie Universität Berlin, for computing time \cite{bennettCurtaGeneralpurposeHighPerformance2020}.